 6. Get cashback on travel

 You can book so much of your travel using cashback websites like Top Cashback and Quidco including flights, airport parking, travel insurance and car hire.
 Always check on these cashback sites before booking anything as a simple click via their link to book could mean you get a load of cashback.
 We usually get a few pounds back on our airport parking and we got £60 cashback when we booked our last package holiday via the Top Cashback First Choice link at no extra cost to us.

 7. Set a budget

 Set a realistic budget and stick to it.
 A budget for the cost of your holiday and a budget for spending money each day.
 If you don’t do this and work out what you can afford and also what want to pay, then there’s a risk you just keep putting things on your bank cards without tracking spending.

-Make sure you check a few travel sites and comparison sites – don’t just go with the first one you see.
+Just like you compare for the best electricity tariff or car insurance, always make sure you compare for the best travel prices too.
+Check a few travel sites and comparison sites – don’t just go with the first one you see.
 You might find a flight cheaper or a hotel cheaper on a different holiday site as they have different offers.
 Once you’ve found the cheapest, remember to check cashback as mentioned above in point 6.
 Also make sure you compare travel insurance and then check for cashback in the same way to get the cheapest deal.

 9. Book early or late

 Many travel agents offer an early bird discount, which not only saves you money but gives you longer to plan and budget for your holiday if booked early.
 Or, if you aren’t too fussy on destinations or knowing months in advance where you are going, then book a very last minute holiday to take advantage of airlines and hotels needing to fill empty spaces last minute or for when they get a cancellation.